mtaung/pupil_middleman/README.md

-# Pupil Middleman
+# Pupil Middleman Server with MATLAB support

+## Contents
-Simple python wrapper for communicating with pupil and external programmes that do not support zeromq.
-It is very imperfect but I hope it helps people that are struggling to get their Pupil trackers live.
+* Simple python wrapper function for communicating with pupil_capture and external stimulus presentation programs that do not support zeromq, such as MATLAB.
+* Examples for pupil_capture control using MATLAB and PTB3
+* Potentially useful MATLAB support functions.

+This repository also contains examples for pupil_capture control using MATLAB and Psychtoolbox 3, as and some other (potentially) useful MATLAB support scripts.

 ## What does it do?
-Frankly, nothing illuminating.
-I wrote this as a simple solution to a problem I've been having using systems that do not support zeromq natively.
+Provides a simple solution to allow programs such as MATLAB to communicate with pupil_capture.

-This middleman will allow for connections to any various sockets on other programs and will convert bytes received from said sockets into annotations (triggers) to be sent to pupil-recorder.
+Enables external programs to connect via udp listening socket and converts bytes received from the socket into "annotations" (pupil-labs's name for events/triggers) to be sent to pupil_capture.
-There is also basic logging to try and debug anything that may go wrong during a session.

-The code is object oriented and hopefully easy to parse and understand.
-I have done my best to comment it as necessary.
-If there are problems with this, please do contact me.
+Generates basic logs for debugging purposes.

 ## Some warnings
-First, this was an excercise on my part to better understand the pupil communications system and python in general.
-I am not comprehensively confident in my abilities with python, and you should take this as a foreword of how things may go wrong with this module.

-As of right now, the middleman only works with UDP sockets.
-These are [unreliable](https://www.wikiwand.com/en/Reliability_(computer_networking)) and should be used with caution.
-I am not responsible for how you deploy these in your work, and have done my best to detail the limitations of this module.
+Both authors are relatively inexperienced with python, so it's very possible that there is a better way to do this!
+UDP sockets can be unreliable (https://www.wikiwand.com/en/Reliability_(computer_networking)), although pilot testing to date suggests that it is possible to create a stable and consistent connection).
 Finally, there is no real implementation of time and jitter compensation/calibration.
 There is a Time-Sync module by Pupil Labs for this, which I will implement in the future.

 ## Getting Started

-Everything here is very simple and should work out of the box.
-Simply run the sample_server.py script to demo how the middleman works.
+You may need to modify the IP addresses/ports in 'sample_mm.py' Simply run 'sample_mm.py' in terminal to start the middleman server.

 ## Running the middleman
 The middleman will run up to a certain point, based on whether you have pupil-recorder on or not.
 You may also want to ping the middleman with some integers.
 For this, there is a sample trigger dictionary.
 I may conver this to an if tree later if mixed-cases become a thing.

 ## TODO
 * Implement an actual exit method
 * Time-sync implementation for compatibility with Pupil Labs' system.
 * Completion of TCP ports through either multi-threading or non-blocking implementation.
 * Better log file generation
+* Modify 'sample_mm.py' to allow for interactive control i.e. stream eye-tracker data directly to a UDP socket, to allow for gaze-contingent eye-tracking etc. (TOM)
+* Enable interactive calibration via MATLAB/PTB3 (Tom)

 ## Acknowledgments
+* mtaung wrote the python scripts, tombullock wrote the MATLAB scripts.

-* Most of this code is based on a series of helper scripts from Pupil Labs' [pupil-helpers](https://github.com/pupil-labs/pupil-helpers) repository.
+* This code draws heavily from Pupil Labs' [pupil-helpers](https://github.com/pupil-labs/pupil-helpers) repository.